 |---|---|---|

-| Different phone numbers | High | Customers call the wrong line, and systems may treat listings as separate entities. |
+| Different phone numbers | High | Customers may call the wrong line or reach an unmonitored number. |

-| Old address still live | High | Customers show up at the wrong place or Google sees conflicting location data. |
+| Old address still live | High | Customers may arrive at an old location, or a private service-area address may be exposed. |

-| Old business name after rebrand | High | Trust and entity recognition get messy fast. |
+| Old business name after rebrand | High | Customers may not recognize which listing represents the current business. |

 | HTTP website URL | Medium | It may redirect, but citations should point to the final secure version. |